Using GPU Textures

 vec4 texel = sampler2D(texture)

-Texture formats that are filterable can be interpolated by the GPI
+Texture formats that are filterable which means that during sampling texel values can be interpolated by the GPU for better results.

 - magnification